ravi0900/projects-codedamn/number-converter/step4/Instructions.md

     ![App Screenshot](https://raw.githubusercontent.com/ritwickrajmakhal/ScreenShots-for-number-system-using-js/master/sc4.png)

-    <b>Don't worry about this error you will fix it in the next step.
+    Don't worry about this error you will fix it in the next step.